grz0zrg/fsynth/README.md

  * Global and per sessions settings automatic saving/loading; make use of *localStorage*
  * No authentifications (make use of *localStorage* and is *sessions* based)

  Note : Blue component output of the fragment shader can be used for real-time sounds/visuals sync. (it is unused by the synthesis engine)
+ Note : WebAudio oscillators and wavetable mode can only have two output channels (l/r) due to obvious performances issues (this may change in the future!)

 ## MIDI Feature list (Integrated MIDI support with the WebMIDI API):